chuandu2/chuandu2.github.io/_posts/2017-01-23-Waiting in-Airport-Security-Checkpoint:-A-Perspective from-Queueing-Theory.md

 Date: "1/23/2017"
 ---

 This is the Problem D in **2017 Interdisciplinary Contest In Modeling®**, with original problem title "Optimizing the Passenger Throughput at an Airport Security Checkpoint".
-My team was finally designted as *Meritorious Winner* (top 10%).
+My team was finally designted as *Meritorious Winner*.

 ## Summary